 Q: How long does it take to process a coordination application?

 A: It depends.
 Since ARCC is staffed by volunteers, coordinations are often processed in batches to make the most efficient use of their available time.
 The coordination application passes through several ARCC posts.
 Upon receipt of the application, a “Speedy Reply” is sent to the applicant via email to confirm it was received.
 The application is then sent to the VP of Coordination who reviews the application for flawed or missing information, and then forwards it to the Database Manager for processing, including finding potentially-viable frequencies for the proposed operation.
 Analyses, including computer models, are performed to ascertain what other operations may be adversely affected.
-Cross-coordination notifications to the adjacent councils are sent to solicit their approval.
+Cross-coordination notifications to the adjacent councils are sent to solicit their approval as required by established agreements.
 The coordinator may consult with other Board members, adjacent coordination councils, the Regional Representative for the area in which the repeater is located, etc. during the course of the review process.
 Once a decision has been reached, it is conveyed to the Vice President of Coordination for concurrence.
 The Database Manager then updates the database and other internal records to reflect the final status of the coordination (approved or denied), and prepares whatever paperwork is needs to be sent to the applicant -- typically either a Certificate of Coordination if the coordination was approved, or a notice of rejection if it could not be approved.
 Between the internal processes, and the mandatory 30-day notice period required by the adjacent councils, an application typically takes 6 to 10 weeks to process if cross-coordination is approved on the first attempt.
 If cross-coordination fails, the process restarts at the point of the Database Manager searching for another potentially-viable frequency pair.
 Modifications that are considered “administrative changes” that do not affect the coverage of the repeater, such as updating contact information, vanity callsign changes, repeater features (other than access control tones/codes), etc. are processed much quicker as there is no coordinator review or adjacent-council approval required.

 Q: I’ve had a repeater for a number of years now and have lost interest, so I’m thinking about selling it.
 Can I have the coordination transferred to whoever buys my repeater hardware?

-A: The shorter answer is no, coordinations cannot be bought, sold, or transferred.
+A: The short answer is no, coordinations cannot be bought, sold, or transferred.
 The only exception to this rule is if the repeater is sponsored by a club and the original holder of coordination is no longer able to serve as the caretaker of the repeater coordination due to illness, relocation, or disassociation with the organization.
 Under such a circumstance, the coordination may be re-issued in the name of the club, but not in the name of another individual.
 Transfer of coordination between clubs, or between individuals, is not permitted under any circumstances.
 Posthumous transfers are not permitted; the coordination dies with the coordination holder.
 You are obviously free to do whatever you want with your repeater equipment -- you own it -- but the coordination doesn’t go with it.

 Q: I’m confused.
 What’s the difference between “trustee”, “holder of coordination”, “sponsor”, and “contact”?